-Her father, Jim Mellado, president of the Willow Creek Association, had an unusual childhood.
+Her father, Jimmy Mellado, president of the Willow Creek Association, had an unusual childhood.
 He lived in seven different countries, often surrounded by poverty.
 His father was an engineer who worked in communities with little infrastructure, helping to build roads and other construction projects.

-Through his work at Willow Creek, Jim had learned of Compassion’s one-to-one sponsorship approach.
+Through his work at Willow Creek, Jimmy had learned of Compassion’s one-to-one sponsorship approach.
 He believed that this could be what his children needed to build a relationship with a child living in poverty.

-So one night Jim sat his three children down at the computer to find a sponsored child, and after they narrowed their search to Guatemala, 14-year-old Bizzy and her siblings each looked for a child who shared their first name.
+So one night Jimmy sat his three children down at the computer to find a sponsored child, and after they narrowed their search to Guatemala, 14-year-old Bizzy and her siblings each looked for a child who shared their first name.